A

 PICK Distance between two adjacent crossover points of braid filaments.
 This measurement, in picks per inch, indicates completeness of coverage (the more per inch, the more complete the coverage).

-Pickup Any device that is capable of transforming a measureable quantity of intelligence, such as sound, into relative electrical signals, e.g., a microphone.
+Pickup Any device that is capable of transforming a measurable quantity of intelligence, such as sound, into relative electrical signals, e.g., a microphone.

 Picofarad 0.000000000001 (1x10¯¹²) farad (pfd).